-You can be eligible for two STEM extensions in a lifetime, i.e. Bachelors and Masters, Masters and PhD, Bachelors and PhD.
-The degree that serves as the basis for a second lifetime STEM OPT extension, must be at a higher educational level than the degree that served as the basis for the student's first STEM OPT extension.
+You can be eligible for two STEM extensions in a lifetime, i.e., Bachelors and Masters, Masters and PhD, Bachelors and PhD, etc. The degree that serves as the basis for a second lifetime STEM OPT extension, must be at a higher educational level than the degree that served as the basis for the student's first STEM OPT extension.

 What if I lose my job, do I have unemployment time?

 Yes, you can accrue no more than 150 days of unemployment TOTAL between your Post Completion OPT and your STEM extension.
-For example, while on 12-month OPT, you use 45 days of unemployment.
-For STEM OPT, you have only 105 days of unemployment allowed.
+For example, while on 12-month OPT, you used 45 days of unemployment.
+For STEM OPT, you would only have 105 days of unemployment allowed.

-No. All STEM OPT positions must be paid, at least 20 hours/week, related to your degree, and have an I-983.
-You may have multiple positions while on STEM OPT but each position must meet these requirements.
+No. All STEM OPT positions must be paid, at least 20 hours/week, related to your degree, and have an I-983 on file with the IPO.
+You may have multiple positions while on STEM OPT, but each position must meet these requirements.

 What is Cap Gap?
 Am I eligible?
 How do I get an updated I-20?

 Cap gap is the period between the end of OPT/STEM OPT and the start of your H-1B on 10.1.
-This extension permits some students to work after your EAD expiration and until your H-1B starts.
+This extension permits some students to work after your EAD expiration date and until your H-1B starts on October 1.

 Not all students are eligible for and need cap gap if their H-1B is scheduled to begin on 10.1.
 Please review the Study in the States website for more information.

-Should you believe you are eligible and want an updated I-20, please submit the OPT/STEM OPT I-20 reprint E-Form above so we can verify this and provide an updated I-20.
+Should you believe you are eligible and want an updated I-20, please submit the I-20 reprint E-Form so we can verify this and provide an updated I-20.